 She kept returning to that well-established point.
 It irked him.
 "That's a little unfair.
 I remember who I am."

 "No, you don't," Ren said bluntly.
 A sigh.
 "I need to think about some things.
 Find me in the morning if you like, but don't expect good news."
 On that sunny note, she brushed past him and left the room as Tayna had done.
 The sound of the door shutting was crisp and final.

 Long after he was alone, Romyr remained as he was, staring at the space Ren had vacated and feeling he'd lost something much more than memories tonight.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, NimtherielWrite a Review